syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/template.md

 domainurl: ##DomainURL##
 ---

-# Customizing Stepper steps with templates
+# Customizing the steps with templates in ##Platform_Name## Stepper control

-The Stepper control allows you to customize the appearance of the stepper steps using [template](https://ej2.syncfusion.com/documentation/api/stepper#template) property.
+The Stepper control allows you to customize the appearance of the stepper steps using the [template](https://ej2.syncfusion.com/documentation/api/stepper#template) property.
 You can use template to define a unique layout for the stepper.
-This allows you to create a more customized and interactive experience for the user.
+This allows you to create a personalized experience for the user.

 The following example shows the customization of stepper with `icon` and `label` using [template](https://ej2.syncfusion.com/documentation/api/stepper#template) property.